Free Flying

-Free Flying is live album by pianist Fred Hersch and guitarist Julian Lage which was recorded in New York in 2013 and released by the Palmetto label.
+Free Flying is a live album by pianist Fred Hersch and guitarist Julian Lage which was recorded in New York on February 14–16, 2013, and released later that year by Palmetto Records.

 Reception

-The AllMusic review by Thom Jurek said "It's quite rare when a jazz duet album between two complementary instruments is so intuitive it often sounds like the work of one player with multiple voices.
-Such is the case on Free Flying".
+The AllMusic review by Thom Jurek said, "It's quite rare when a jazz duet album between two complementary instruments is so intuitive it often sounds like the work of one player with multiple voices.
+Such is the case on Free Flying."

-On All About Jazz, Victor L. Schermer stated "Hersch and Lage mesh superbly and have put together a coherent and listenable set of sophisticated improvisations which fuse baroque counterpoint, punctuated rhythms, and diverse jazz motifs in a disciplined yet exciting way.
-Simply by virtue of the close coordination of piano and guitar and tightness of performance, the album points up the continuity of music from Bach to bop to modernity, and in this respect represents something of a measuring rod for the development of jazz forms".
+Victor L. Schermer of All About Jazz stated, "Hersch and Lage mesh superbly and have put together a coherent and listenable set of sophisticated improvisations which fuse baroque counterpoint, punctuated rhythms, and diverse jazz motifs in a disciplined yet exciting way.
+Simply by virtue of the close coordination of piano and guitar and tightness of performance, the album points up the continuity of music from Bach to bop to modernity, and in this respect represents something of a measuring rod for the development of jazz forms."

-In JazzTimes Bill Beuttler wrote "Pianist Fred Hersch and guitarist Julian Lage are similarly masterful players and likeminded souls.
+For JazzTimes, Bill Beuttler wrote, "Pianist Fred Hersch and guitarist Julian Lage are similarly masterful players and likeminded souls.
 Though primarily jazz improvisers, they share affinities for new collaborations, classical forms and soft yet intense dynamics.
-If they’re more than a generation apart in age, no matter ...
+If they're more than a generation apart in age, no matter ...
 Their extraordinary new live recording, Free Flying, stems from a chance meeting in a coffee shop in Boston, a city in which both men have studied and taught.
-Private sessions led to their performing as a duo this past February at New York City’s Jazz at Kitano, where the program included seven Hersch compositions, most recorded at least once previously and five dedicated to artists he holds dear".
+Private sessions led to their performing as a duo this past February at New York City's Jazz at Kitano, where the program included seven Hersch compositions, most recorded at least once previously and five dedicated to artists he holds dear."